wolfganghansmann/lame-excuse-server/README.md

 Activate the Google Cloud Shell and enter the following commands:

-Fetch the repository from GitHub
+Fetch the repository from GitHub:
 ```
 git clone https://github.com/wolfganghansmann/lame-excuse-server.git
 cd lame-excuse-server
 ```

-Create a container image and store it in the Google Container Registry
+Create a container image and store it in the Google Container Registry:
 ```
 gcloud builds submit --tag gcr.io/$GOOGLE_CLOUD_PROJECT/lame-excuse-server
 ```